-There is a route into PICM training from either Paediatric or Anaesthetic training backgrounds.
+There is a route into PICM training from either Paediatric, Anaesthetic or ICM training backgrounds.
+Other training routes may be considered on an individual basis (e.g. PEM).
 PICM training consists of two years of sub-speciality training (NTN Grid) based in one or more UK PICUs.
 In addition to these two years, Paediatricians must gain 6 months anaesthetic experience and Anaesthetists must gain 6 months paediatric or neonatal experience.

 A full description of how to apply for RCPCH PICM sub-speciality (national training grid programme) can be found on the RCPCH website.

 Paediatric trainees can only become accredited as a paediatric intensivist by gaining a national grid post.
 You must apply for this during your ST5 or ST6 years.
-Without a grid post in PICM, a paediatrician’s training in PICU (no matter how extensive) will not allow them to be recognised as having a CCT in PICM.
+(This will change once ‘Shape of Training’ comes into being).
+There is no route to train in the UK outside the Grid and obtain at CCT in PICM.

 The route for trainees from an Anaesthetic background is detailed here.
 You must also apply for a national grid post in PICM.
 You will currently, on completion of your training, NOT be recognised with dual accreditation to include ICM and PICM, but will receive a certification from PICMISAC to recognise the time spent training in PICM.
 To undertake Grid training and achieve a CCT in Anaesthesia requires approval of a bespoke training programme and approval from the RCoA.
 It will require an extension to a trainee’s predicted CCT date.
 A number of trainees have taken this route and this should not discourage anaesthetic trainees from pursuing a career in PICM.